 Four six-month 'seats', rather than six, allow you to experience four different areas of law fully.
 You'll gain a broad legal perspective whilst also getting a good idea of the field that inspires you most.

-Two of your seats will be in our corporate and finance groups, and another in one of our litigation teams.
+Two of your seats will be in our corporate and finance and litigation, arbitration and employment groups.
 You'll also have the chance to complete a secondment to one of our international offices or the in-house legal team of a major client.

 Applications opened on 16 September 2019 for training contracts starting in February and August 2022.